 Further enhanced by a few black and white accessories, and complemented with a glint of stainless steel hardware and appliances, the open and airy space is both a trendy and stunning addition to the new home.

-Angela introduced nifty little contraptions such as the “magic” corner, the revolving Mondo corner, a corner pantry, spice drawer and vertical dividers in the overhead cabinet, all of which really struck a chord with Nicola.
+The Jag Kitchens team also introduced nifty little contraptions such as the “magic” corner, the revolving Mondo corner, a corner pantry, spice drawer and vertical dividers in the overhead cabinet, all of which really struck a chord with Nicola.
 “I especially love the corner cabinets – they work brilliantly.
 And the sinks are lovely and deep – perfect for washing up.”

 Another practical feature is the induction hob.
 “It’s so quick,” says Nicola.
 “I often steam vegetables and it heats up ever so quickly – even my brother was surprised!”
-Angela adds, “it boils water faster than a kettle does!”

 Being safe for the children was another big bonus, says Nicola.
 “I don’t have to worry about the children burning their hands anymore and they’re so much safer than traditional hobs.”

 And she has more compliments for the Jag Kitchens team of contractors, whom she praised for working to really high standards.
 “They were clean and efficient and went the extra mile.”